isomerpages/moe-acjc/_dsa/DIRECT SCHOOL ADMISSION 2023.md

 <div>Infocomm Technology (Computing)</div>
 </blockquote>

-The selection criteria and process for the talent areas will be updated in mid-May, when applications open.
+The selection criteria and process for the talent areas will be updated in May, when applications open.